Miicroo/powerlogger/README.md

-# powerlogger
+# PowerLogger
-This is powerlogger, a logging tool that measures energy consumption on Android smartphones.
+This is PowerLogger, a logging tool that measures energy consumption on Android smartphones.
 Most phones are not supported, just try it and see.
 If it works it works.
 Reading current data is taken from CurrentWidget (see https://code.google.com/p/currentwidget/)